-Once your oncologist, a doctor who specializes in cancer treatment, determines that your peripheral neuropathy is caused by chemotherapy, your treatment will be monitored to see if symptoms are worsening.
+Once your oncologist (a doctor who specializes in cancer treatment) determines that your peripheral neuropathy is caused by chemotherapy, they will monitor your treatment to see if symptoms are worsening.
 In the meantime, symptoms can be treated with:

 - topical numbing medicines

-- prescription-strength pain relievers such as narcotics or opioids
+- prescription-strength pain relievers such as narcotics (opioids)

 - electrical nerve stimulation